'Didn't do it for the hype': Kenin stops Coco in Australia - WHIZ News

 “I love Petra,” said Barty, who lost to Kvitova in Australia a year ago, “but let’s hope she doesn’t break my heart.”

-In men’s fourth-round action, defending champion Novak Djokovic moved into a matchup against No. 32 Milos Raonic.
-Roger Federer was scheduled to play during the night’s last match against unseeded Marton Fucsovics, with the winner to face 100th-ranked Tennys Sandgren of the United States.
+In the men’s fourth round, defending champion Novak Djokovic moved into a matchup against No. 32 Milos Raonic, and Roger Federer overcame a slow start to beat Marton Fucsovics 4-6, 6-1, 6-2, 6-2 and his 15th quarterfinal in Australia, where he will face 100th-ranked Tennys Sandgren of the United States.

 Raonic, the 2016 Wimbledon runner-up, was asked whether he thinks Djokovic, who owns 16 Grand Slam titles, eventually will catch Federer, who has 20.